 When you have a new cylinder filled for the first time, make sure your propane supplier purges your new cylinder of trapped air.
 Otherwise, an improper mixture of gas and air will make it impossible to light your propane appliances.
 No one should be inside the RV and only the qualified propane service technician should be near the RV while the propane tank is being filled.
-The new propane container must be carefully purged for best performance and must NEVER BE OVER-FILLED.
+The new propane container must be carefully purged for best performance and must NEVER BE OVERFILLED.
+This "shut off for re-fueling" label should be kept permanently af-